drewdepriest/WebCTRLExample/README.md

 In 2014, I built this sample class to demonstrate how to read a single point of the Automated Logic WebCTRL building automation system (BAS).
 At the time, I was one of maybe three developers building web apps with the WebCTRL SDK.

 If memory serves, this would have been compatible with WebCTRL versions 4.1SP1, 5.2, 5.5, and 6.0 (the versions that supported .war or .addon apps, up until the time I left ALC).
+The class reads in an enthalpy point from the single outside air conditions program, and writes it to console.

 In that time, I used this example to build a walkthrough guide for others in the company to start building their own web apps as well.
 Projects I built using the SDK include: